sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_ntp.md

 Having your own NTP server on your network allows tighter clock synchronization as the network latency is minimized.

-Ethernet-equipped RTK devices can be placed into dedicated NTP mode, by pressing the **MODE** button until NTP is highlighted in the display and pausing there.
+Ethernet-equipped RTK devices can be placed into dedicated NTP mode, by clicking the **MODE** button until NTP is highlighted in the display and double-clicking there.

 ![Animation of selecting NTP mode](<img/Displays/SparkFun RTK - NTP Select.gif>)